 In title theory states, the title to a purchased property is held not by the buyer, but by the lender.
 The title is given to the lender through a Deed of Trust when the loan is signed, and is returned to the borrower through a Deed of Reconveyance once the loan (and any interest) is fully repaid.
 Although the lender holds the title during the repayment period, this is only a financial safety measure.
 The buyer may still occupy, remodel, and otherwise alter the property as they see fit.

 Foreclosures in title theory states are more straightforward, and can typically be completed extrajudicially, with no need to file a lawsuit or involve the courts in any way.

-Intermediary states modified the title and lien theories.
-In intermediary states, the borrower keeps the title with the expressed agreement that the lender may take back the title if the borrower defaults on the loan.
-The intermediary states are: Alabama, Hawaii, Maryland, Massachusetts, Michigan, Minnesota, Montana, New Hampshire, Oklahoma, Rhode Island, and Vermont.
+Intermediary theory states blend elements of title theory and lien theory.
+In intermediary states, the buyer/borrower holds the title, but with the express agreement that the lender may take back the title if the borrower defaults on the loan.